mbroemme/vdi-stream-client/README.md

 * Host to client resolution sync with automatic window resize.
 User can change resolution in Windows control panel and client polls for the changes and adjust client window size.
+* Specify client window size via command line and host will change native resolution to it once the connection has been established.
 * Configurable mouse wheel sensitivity.
 User can specify mouse scroll speed via command line switch serving different needs and requirements.
 * Full clipboard sharing support between host and client.
 User can copy and